Surging Coronavirus Colors White House Race in Closing Days

 “When you send in your ballot it could never be like that.
 It could never be secure like that," Trump said.

-Biden's focus on Pennsylvania again highlights the state's central place in the election.
+Biden's focus on Pennsylvania, one of the election's most competitive battleground states, highlights the decisive role it could play in 10 days.
 Bucks County is part of suburban Philadelphia that Democrat Hillary Clinton won by a slim margin in the 2016 White House race.
 Biden hosted another rally later Saturday in Luzerne County, a blue-collar area that twice voted for Barack Obama but went overwhelmingly for Trump four years ago.

 More than 54 million votes have already been cast, with an additional 100 million or so expected before a winner is declared.